notexplosive/notexplosive.github.io/_posts/2023-07-10-pest-control-making-of.md

 If you haven't played _Pest Control_ yet, [you should do that](https://notexplosive.net/pest-control).
 At time of writing it's only available on Windows, due to the jam rules I'm not allowed to modify the game right now (which includes adding ports).
 So if you don't have access to a windows PC and I haven't been able to release a port yet.
 Sorry!

 In this post I'll be sharing what I remember about the development process.
-I'm writing this post the week the game came out, so the memories are still fresh.
+I'm writing this post the week the game came out so the memories are still fresh.

 I divided this post into sections, here's a table of contents to make it a bit more wieldy to navigate.